 Veterans in an undergraduate standing are required to provide any available official uniformed services evaluations of education, training, and experience that have been prepared in accordance with the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services and/or National Guide to Educational Credit for Training (“ACE Guides”).
 Academic credit is generally awarded for formal education and training only.

-To receive VA education benefits while attending Milligan College, undergraduate students must meet the following academic standards:
+To receive VA education benefits while attending Milligan College, undergraduate students must maintain a 2.0 cumulative GPA.

 Policies and Procedures for Chapter 33 and the Yellow Ribbon Education Benefits Program

 Milligan College has been approved by the Department of Veterans Affairs to participate in the Post 9/11 G. I. Bill Education Enhancement Program, also known as the Yellow Ribbon Program.
 This approval began on August 1, 2009, and extends through July 31, 2014.
 Application and approval processes are based on a annual calendar running from August 1 through July 31.
 Milligan College has agreed to provide scholarship contributions for up to 50 undergraduate students and up to 5 graduate students.
 The maximum yearly contribution amount for undergraduate students for 2013-2014 is $9,900.00; the maximum yearly contribution amount for graduate students for 2013-2014 is $3,000.00.